 These medications work just as you would expect – they are inhaled into the lungs where the medication has its effect.

 The person in your care will be instructed by a health care professional on how to properly use their inhaled medications.
-It is a good idea for you as a caregiver to become confident in administering these medications as well.
-You should consider participating in demonstrations with a health care professional to make sure that you understand the process.
+It is a good idea for you, as a caregiver, to participate in demonstrations with a health care professional to make sure that you understand the process.

 What is a short-acting inhaler?

 Short-acting inhaled medication is sometimes called a “rescue inhaler.”
 Short-acting inhalers are used for immediate treatment of a person who is having difficulty breathing.
 They work to open the person’s airways.
-The Asthma Society of Canada refers to this type of medication as a "reliever."
+Asthma Canada refers to this type of medication as a Reliever.

 It may be helpful to keep short-acting inhaled medication in a designated spot in the home so that it can always be easily accessed in an emergency.

-Ideally, the person in your care should have their inhalers with them at all times.
+Ideally, the person in your care should have their short-acting inhaler with them at all times.
 This is especially true when they are not at home or in your care.

 What is a long-acting inhaler?

 Long-acting inhaled medication is not helpful in emergency situations.
 The inhaled treatment is delayed in this type of medication.
 The long-acting inhaler is used routinely and works “behind the scenes” to manage inflammation.
 It is important for the person in your care to use their long-acting inhaler as prescribed (never missing a dose) in order to maintain their ability to breathe.
-The Asthma Society of Canada refers to this type of medication as a "controller."
+Asthma Canada refers to this type of medication as a Controller.